telefonicaid/iotagent-node-lib/README.md

 same headers, as received by the Device Provisioning API (this two headers are, thus, mandatory both for incoming and outgoing requests).

+Note that there is a 1:1 correspondence between payload fields and DB fields (but using a different capitalization, e.g. `service_path` vs. `servicePath`).

 ### Device model
 | Attribute
  | Definition                                     | Example of value                      |